carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/bootstrap-gcp-project/README.md

 # Bootstrap Project Manager Features
 The features of this bootstrap project manager will allow you to add or remove the following:
 1. Create a project with the name provided, if it is available for your use.
-2. Organization policies to apply and organization constraints to disable
+2. Apply organization policies or disable organization constraints.
-3. Service APIs to enable.
+3. Enable Service APIs.
-4. Service account to create
+4. Create service account
-5. Service account keys to be downloaded
+5. Download service account keys
-6. Service account permissions to be set
+6. Set service account permissions

 The architecture used you gain the ability to selectively invoke portions of strictly bootstrapping a project in one invocation.
 The architecture used also